astrobytes-edu/astr596-modeling-universe/01-course-info/03-astr596-ai-policy.md

 **Dates: Nov 22 - Dec 18** | **Rule: AI as Productivity Tool**

-- **Assumption**: Foundation enables evaluation
+- **Assumption**: Foundation enables evaluation.
-- **Usage**: Acceleration and complex problems
+- **Usage**: Acceleration and complex problems.
-- **Standard**: AI work must exceed manual quality
+- **Standard**: AI work must match or exceed manual quality.
-- **Continue**: Citing all usage
+- **Continue**: Cite all usage.

 **Now AI can handle tedious tasks:**

-- Generate docstrings from your working code
+- Generate docstrings from your working code.
-- Create unit tests for your functions
+- Create unit tests for your functions.
-- Refactor repetitive code into clean functions
+- Refactor repetitive code into clean functions.
-- Generate boilerplate code (argparse, logging setup)
+- Generate boilerplate code (argparse, logging setup).
-- Convert your plots into publication-quality figures
+- Convert your plots into publication-quality figures.
-- Write regex patterns for data parsing
+- Write regex patterns for data parsing.

 **Note:** Tool availability subject to change.
 If access issues occur, document and discuss in class.

-## AI Usage Log (Optional but Recommended)
+## **AI Usage Log (Optional but Recommended)**

 ### Building Your Technical Growth Portfolio

-Keep a simple log of significant AI interactions for your final portfolio. **For your learning, not weekly review.**
+Keep a simple log of significant AI interactions for your final portfolio (for your learning, not graded weekly).

 **Why?** Documents journey, reveals patterns, provides interview examples, mirrors industry practice